Why sustainable tourism has (so far) failed

 But partly because we still lack clear standards of sustainability, there’s a ridiculous amount of greenwashing out there, as well as too much attention given to ‘feelgood’ half-measures like using hotel towels an extra day…not that that’s a bad idea, it’s just a drop in the bucket compared to what’s needed.

 So, until the industry itself changes, what can we as individuals do?
 I think perhaps the most significant thing each of us could do first, is simply try to be more purposeful about our travels.
-Think about the probable impact of a form of transport, an activity, a lodging, and whether there might be a better option.
+Think about the probable impact of a form of transport, an activity, a lodging, and whether there might be a better option that still fits your budget, etc.

 Starting dialogues on the topic is also important, whether it be with our friends, our travel agent or our political representatives.
 The more we talk about the need to ‘clean up’ tourism, the more it will become a political priority and the more change we’ll begin to see.